Dragon boating – A World Wide Activity.

 THANK YOU for your generous services!

-acknowledge and remember special memories of women who have a shorter life-span, and their families.
+The flowers acknowledge and remember special memories of women who have a shorter life-span and also their families.

 The bright yellow colour of the handle represents sunshine, life and hope.